Dissolvable Solids For Babies

 The types of dissolvable solids that babies will be able to pick up will depend on their age and stage of development.

-Smaller foods such as rice puffs, baby puffs and yoghurt drops will require a pincer grip (between thumb and finger) which typically doesn’t develop until around 9-10 months.
+Small pieces of food such as rice puffs, baby puffs and yoghurt drops will require a pincer grip (between thumb and finger) which typically doesn’t develop until around 9-10 months.
 A larger baby puff or rice rusk can be gripped with the whole hand so will be easier for younger babies to manage.

 • Check that the food is safe

-Place the food into your own mouth to make sure it dissolves easily before giving it to your baby.
+The best way to do this is to place the food into your own mouth to make sure it dissolves easily before giving it to your baby.
 When dissolvable solids become stale, they may no longer melt as easily in your baby’s mouth and can become a choking hazard.

 • Allow your baby to play with the food